 TG: How did you find out about the MS program?

-MT: I found out about it through David O’Connor (MS).
+MT: I found out about it through the late David O’Connor (MS).
 I was working for what was known at the time as Westin International Hotels.
 David was an MS working at the St. Francis Hotel in San Francisco.
 I was told that he had this credential.
 I didn’t know much about it.
 I also participated in two tastings in Chicago at the National Restaurant Show where I met Fred Dame (MS).
 Fred called me afterwards and invited me to take the Master’s Exam in the spring of 1987.

 TG: That was in Monterey?